|Prerequisites for Module|

 Indicative Module Content

 The nature of professionalism and the impact on professions of organisational change.
 An exploration of varying approaches to risk assessment, risk management and decision making.
 An exploration of different traditions of support/supervision within the professions and their implications for interdisciplinary teams.
 Consideration of roles, boundaries, skills overlap and skills mix.
 Authority and leadership within interdisciplinary teams.
 Conflict resolution and management of difference within interdisciplinary teams.
 An exploration of collaborative and competitive inter-agency working.
-Inter-agency practice with regard to the control and rationing of resources.
-An analysis of the links between inter-agency practice and service delivery co-ordination.
 Strategies for evaluating the effectiveness of interdisciplinary and inter-agency working.

 |The content also reflects the knowledge, skills and professional confidence and competence requirements of the Key Capabilities in Child Care and Protection (Scottish Executive, 2006)|